apache/incubator-weex/doc/references/common-attrs.md

 if="{{opened}}"
 ```

-provide a boolean value to decide whether or not display current tag.
+provide a boolean value to decide whether or not to display current tag.

 [more information](/syntax/display-logic.md)